W. Bell & Co — Reed Organ — Built in 1886

-I recently stumbled upon a very small reed 'pump' organ in a 2nd hand shop.
+In July, I stumbled upon a very small reed (pump) organ in a 2nd hand shop.
 (It was technically a 'harmonium' I later learned).
-So I read up on these instruments as they are free reeds and essentially cousins of the accordion, and then learned that a great many were built in Ontario between 1860 and 1910.
+So, I read up about these instruments, as they are free reeds and essentially cousins of the accordion, and I learned that thousands were built in Ontario between 1860 and1910.

 I began to look at the small number of organs that were being sold on the internet.
 Virtually all of these were in rural settings scattered all over Ontario and so transportation seemed a real issue and condition varied widely.
 I settled on one that was small enough to come up the narrow stairs in our Toronto 'semi' to my music room.

 This particular instrument had been ‘played recently’ (he said) and the delivery arrangements were suitable.
 It was heavier than I imagined and so it resides on the main floor for the moment while I clean it up and arrange for two bigger, stronger, younger men to get it upstairs.

 The Bell Brothers began to build these organs in Guelph in 1864 and used the name “W. Bell & Co.” from (at least) 1871, when they built a new factory, until 1888.
 They produced 80/year in 1867, and about 1200 per year by 1881.
 Dating the organ was an interesting exercise in deduction.
 A paper ‘certificate’ lives with the number 5785 in treble front of keyboard.
 Penciled initials A K/H/R?
 Can’t decipher the other word – followed by 2(?)
 But this is a number attached to the keyboard, not the organ, sez Rodney Jantzi (who knows all and he is right).